light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 `xvfb-run` is not necessary, it's used for hiding cmd.exe window.
 Can be installed by `sudo yay -S xorg-server-xvfb` on Arch-based, or `sudo apt install xvfb` on Ubuntu-based

-For Windows it will work bad with admin right request and cmd window every time
+For Windows a similar script will work but bad with admin right request and cmd window every time.
+So don't use portable version in Windows

 </details>